lanb-code/lanb-analog/README-en.md

 ### Lightweight

 Lanb-alalog is a lightweight plug-in.
-It is only **2.15k**, but it can monitor all Ajax requests.
+Its code is very rare, but it can monitor all Ajax requests.

 ### Intercepting